 The left side of Figure 2 above shows a JTAG controller that interfaces the IJTAG network with embedded instruments to the chip's pins.
 This controller generates the operating protocol for the embedded instrument access network.
-The final approved version of the IEEE 1687 IJTAG standard does not define this controller, but it does describe how the IJTAG network is connected to any controller through a mechanism known as an AccessLink, which is defined in the standard.
-Currently, the only controller referenced in the P1687 IJTAG standard is the IEEE 1149.1 boundary-scan (JTAG) standard's Test Access Port (TAP) and TAP Controller.
-However, the IEEE 1687 IJTAG standard's AccessLink would allow other controllers, such as a direct pin interface or another controllers besides the JTAG controller that is described in the 2014 version of the IEEE 1687 IJTAG standard.
+The IEEE 1687 IJTAG standard does not define this controller, but it does describe how the IJTAG network is connected to any controller through a mechanism known as an AccessLink, which is defined in the standard.
+Currently, the only controller referenced in the 1687 IJTAG standard is the IEEE 1149.1 boundary-scan (JTAG) standard's Test Access Port (TAP) and TAP Controller.
+However, the IEEE 1687 IJTAG standard's AccessLink allows for other controllers, such as a direct pin interface or other controllers besides the JTAG.
 Other controllers in addition to the JTAG controller could be defined in future extensions to the IEEE 1687 IJTAG standard.